What Is Exclusive Enteral Nutrition for Crohn's Disease?

 What is exclusive enteral nutrition (EEN)?

 While the name may sound intimidating, the product is not.
-EEN is just a fancy name for oral formula that can be given in place of solid food to give the Crohn’s gut time to rest.
-Depending on the person, the formula can be consumed orally or given through a feeding tube, like the nasogasteric tube (NG tube).
+EEN is just a fancy name for oral formula that can be given in place of solid food to allow the Crohn’s gut time to rest.
+Depending on the person, the formula can be consumed orally or through a feeding tube, like the nasogasteric tube (NG tube).

 When is EEN given?

 EEN is often given at the onset of Crohn’s in children and is used for both adults and children who are dealing with an active flare.
 The formula is tailored to each individual’s nutrition needs and can help patients who have dropped weight to put some healthy pounds back on.

 The average time frame for EEN varies from patient to patient but is defined as 100 percent of nutritional needs given for 4-12 weeks.
 Your doctor will tell you how long you will have to remain on EEN based on your own gut healing.
 Once your doctor feels you are doing better, they will allow you to gradually reintroduce foods.

 Extra tips for EEN

 These tips can help make your EEN experience more manageable: